ybsa/-Kumari-Cinemas-Ticketing-System--/Documentation/project_report.md

 3. **Action**: Any booking with `Status = 'BOOKED'` (unpaid) found to be for a show starting in less than 1 hour is implicitly updated to `'CANCELLED'`.
 4. **Result**: Seats are immediately freed up for new customers without manual intervention.

+**Edge Case Handling (Server Time Authority)**:
+The system strictly uses **Server Time** for all calculations, not the client/user device time.
+This prevents manipulation where a user might change their system clock to bypass the "1-hour rule" (e.g., booking at 59 minutes before the show).

 ### 3.3 Data Integrity & Validation

 To prevent overbooking, the system implements a real-time capacity check.
 Before any booking is confirmed, the system queries the **M_Halls** capacity and compares it against the existing **TotalTickets** for that specific show.
 If the hall is full, the transaction is rejected, ensuring physical constraints are respected.